jurkstas/evolv.io/ROADMAP.md

 ### A Plant SoftBody
 TODO

 At the moment there is currently just "grass" and Creatures.
 It would be nice to have a plant softbody too with it's own evolutionary cycles.
+This could either be in addition to or replace the "grass".

 ### General cleanup, efficiency, performance and more OOP style
 A lot of clean up done, some efficiency work done, rendering performance needs to be looked at, OOP style is in progress.